On the Utility of Domain-Adjacent Fine-Tuned Model Ensembles for Few-shot Problems: Related Work

 Another approach related to ensembling is \textit{blending} of models.
-For instance, LLM-Blender~\cite{jiang2023llmblender} performs ensembling of $n$ LLMs by pairwise ranking and generative fusion.
-The pairwise ranking approach requires creating a custom dataset, training a BERT model, and it incurs substantial computational overhead when performing inference.
-The proposed generative fusion combines the ranked list from the pairwise ranking approach with a fine-tuned LLM for this task to generate a response.
-In contrast, our approaches focus on a completely task agnostic (e.g., not just generative tasks) and computationally low-cost solution to leverage multiple fine-tuned LLMs.
-Another type of blending is introduced in \citet{lu2024blending}, and it is orthogonal to our approach since it selects base models at random and combines them by adding the response of an already evaluated model to the input of the subsequent model.
-While this knowledge sharing makes it a sequential approach by design, it can be readily combined with ours.
+For instance, LLM-Blender~\citep{jiang2023llmblender} performs ensemble of $n$ LLMs by pairwise ranking and generative fusion.
+The pairwise ranking approach requires creating a custom dataset, training a BERT model, and it incurs substantial computational overhead to perform inference.
+The proposed generative fusion combines the ranked list from the pairwise ranking with a fine-tuned LLM to generate a response.
+In contrast, our approaches with \daft focus on a completely task agnostic (e.g., not just generative tasks) and computationally low-cost solution to leverage multiple fine-tuned LLMs (Please check Table \ref{tab:methods_comparison} for comparison).
+Another type of blending is introduced in \citet{lu2024blending}, and is orthogonal to \iia{ensemble}.
+The method selects base models at random and combines them by adding the response of an already evaluated model to the input of the subsequent model; a sequential approach that can be readily combined with \iia{ensembling}.

-\emph{Mixture of Experts} (MoE) \cite{jacobs1991adaptive} has been utilized by different ML models for both regression and classification tasks~\cite{yuksel2012twenty}.
-Before recent developments in LLMs, MoE was mainly focused on dense expert models.
-However, that idea has been transformed into sparse expert models with the introduction of MoE in LLMs.
-In current practice, MoE is a sparse expert model, where a set of parameters of a neural network are partitioned into \textit{experts} having their own weights \cite{fedus2022review}.
-One recent work on MoE, Mixtral~\cite{jiang2024mixtral} uses a sparse LLM MoE where a routing network (e.g., \cite{rosenbaum2017routing}) is pre-trained to map input tokens to a subset of experts.
-Compared to all these MoE models, our approach does not require intensive pre-training, and the most computationally expensive variant that uses weight-learning (\dafte) is only trained in a few-shot fashion based on input examples.
+\emph{Mixture of Experts} (MoE)~\citep{jacobs1991adaptive} has been utilized by different ML models for both regression and classification tasks~\citep{yuksel2012twenty}.
+Before recent developments in LLMs, MoE was mainly focused on dense mixture of experts, which has been replaced by a sparse mixture of experts~\citep{fedus2022review}.
+One recent work on MoE, Mixtral~\citep{jiang2024mixtral} uses a sparse LLM MoE where a routing network (e.g., \citet{rosenbaum2017routing}) is pre-trained to map input tokens to a subset of experts.
+Compared to all these MoE models \iia{(which requires multiple back-propagation through all the involved LLMs to train the routing network), the ensemble of \daft models that we consider require at most a single forward pass through the LLMs for few-shot target task adaptation, and hence are computationally significantly more lightweight.}